LBHackney-IT/cautionary-alerts-api/README.md

 # LBH Cautionary Alerts API

-Cautionary alerts API returns information about Cautionery Alerts held There are two GET endpoints one for retrieving all data and one for a specified ID
+The Cautionary alerts API for accessing cautionary alerts attached to a person or property There are two GET endpoints one for retrieving all data and one for a specified ID

 ## Stack